-Vibrant flavors come together in this cozy stuffed cabbage soup recipe.
-Easy to make for an unfussy version of a classic, this vegetarian cabbage roll soup is simple to make and packed with all the hearty umami flavors!
+Vibrant flavors come together in this cozy vegetarian cabbage soup recipe.
+Easy to make for an unfussy version of a classic, this vegetarian cabbage mushroom soup is simple to make and packed with all the hearty umami flavors!
 This recipe is vegetarian, vegan and gluten free.

 Funny thing how inspiration strikes from a craving.
 But this wasn’t just a craving, it was a major longing.
 Besides the fact there’d been a giant cabbage head in our CSA, I had a ton of it on hand.
 I knew it was time to experiment with a stuffed cabbage soup.

 A few years ago, I blogged about Mushroom Stuffed Cabbage Rolls and I absolutely love this recipe, but it’s a bit of work and definitely not weeknight appropriate.
 So I turned that recipe into a umami filled lentil-mushroom vegetarian cabbage soup.
 This stuffed cabbage roll soup is rich and hearty and oh so satisfying during the coldest of days.